venice1200/TapClock/README.md

 # TapClock
-TapClock is a simple Arduino based sketch for the WatchX Hardware from ArgeX.
+TapClock is a simple Arduino based sketch for the watchX Hardware from ArgeX.
 See the README's in the release folder for more details.

 Other information channels are: